jeeberhardt/unrolr/README.md

 ```

 **Command line options**
-* -d/--h5: HDF5 file with dihedral angles
+* -d/--h5: HDF5 file with all the dihedral angles
 * --rc-range: Neighborhood Rc range values to test
 * --rc: Optimal neighborhood Rc value if you want to find the optimal number of cycles
-* --opt-cycle: Add it if you want to find the optimal number of cycles
-* --opt-rc: Add it if you want to find the optimal neighborhood value
 * --run: Number of SPE runs (default: 5)
 * -n/--ndim: Number of dimension (default: 2)
 * -t/--dihedral: Dihedral type you want to used (default: ca)